What is the Vauxhall Grandland X?

 The dashboard is design is a little bland compared to the outside, but it avoids the divisive tiny steering wheel and high-set instrument cluster of the Peugeot 3008’s iCockpit layout, and is easy to use.

-The Grandland X is based on the PSA Peugeot-Citroen EMP2 platform, which means as well as being related to a number of other Peugeot, Citroen and DS SUVs, it also shares parts with the Peugeot 308 and 508 passenger cars, the Citroen C4 Picasso MPV and a number of small and medium vans.
+The Grandland X is based on the PSA Peugeot-Citroen EMP2 platform, which means as well as being related to a number of other Peugeot, Citroen and DS SUVs, it also shares parts with the Peugeot 308 and 508, the Citroen Berlingo MPV and a number of small and medium vans.

 Like most of the vehicles in this sector of the market, the Grandland X is good to drive, but not exceptional.

-The steering is surprisingly sharp – a legacy of the Peugeot platform – and although it leans a fair amount in the corners, the movements are well controlled.
+The steering is surprisingly sharp – a legacy of the Peugeot underpinnings – and although it leans a fair amount in the corners, the movements are well-controlled.

 The engines are all reasonably engaging, too – though you can expect to work the less powerful ones pretty hard if you regularly fill all the seats.
 Shame the manual gearboxes are a little vague and imprecise.